Refuge and Renewal: Migration and British Art

 Many of the artists present extraordinary and deeply moving stories of escape from dispossession, persecution, torture, intellectual oppression and war.
 The welcome for foreign artists has not always been positive and has included critical hostility, financial difficulties, personal tragedy and even internment, yet they have often exerted a remarkably direct influence on British contemporaries.

 A substantial book by Peter Wakelin, published by Sansom & Co. will accompany the exhibition.
+Refuge and Renewal: Migration and British Art tells the stories of émigré artists and their contribution to British art.
+Many tell deeply moving stories of escape from dispossession, persecution, torture, oppression and war.
 Special exhibition price of £17.50 (RRP £20) available from the RWA shop.

 Jankel Adler, Dobrivoje Beljkašić, Ernst Blensdorf, Martin Bloch, Bill Brandt, Frank Brangwyn, Chien-Ying Chang, Siegried Charoux, Robert Colquhoun, Jules Dalou, Joan Eardley, Cheng Wu Fei, Hans Feibusch, Stanislaw Frenkiel, Naum Gabo, Humberto Gatica, Hilde Goldschmidt, György Gordon, William Goscombe John, Esther Grainger, Mona Hatoum, John Heartfield, Barbara Hepworth, Josef Herman, Samira Kitman, Frederick Könekamp, Heinz Koppel, Fritz I. (Fred) Kormis, Josef Koudelka, Peter Lanyon, Peter László Peri, Hanaa Malallah, Felix H. Man, Else Meidner, Ludwig Meidner, George Minne, Claude Monet, Ben Nicholson, Leonid Pasternak, Constant Permeke, Peter Potworowski, Lena Pillico, Camille Pissarro, Lucien Pissarro, Adèle Reifenberg, Lotte Reiniger, Will Roberts, Valerius de Saedeleer, Kurt Schwitters, Zory Shahrokhi, Walter Sickert, Walid Siti, Willi Soukop, Wolfgang Suschitzky, Edith Tudor-Hart, Fred Uhlman, Marianne Von Werther, Ernest Zobole